 But please don't be put off or worried, because I've got a solution for you.

 So what do I do now?

-BetterHelp is one of the best online therapy services available.
+BetterHelp is the leading online therapy service.

 They take the time to understand your individual needs and pair you with a very highly qualified therapist who can deliver personalised therapy at a reasonable price.